 - Patron must be at least 18 years old and have a library card in good standing.

 - Holds are allowed.

 - Mobile devices must be checked out and returned to a staff member at the Information or Circulation Desk in the Moab Library at least 30 minutes before library closing.
 Note: Due to current coronovirus precautions, mobile devices may be returned via the library's outdoor book drop until further notice.

 Can you tell me more about the library's various mobile devices?

 Chromebooks: the library's Chromebooks are small laptops that run Google's Chrome Operating System (instead of Windows or macOS).
 They are designed to be used primarily while connected to the internet to access applications or documents that live in the cloud.
 You can sign in to a library Chromebook using your own Gmail account to access any documents, pictures, apps, or other items associated with your personal Google account.
-If you do not have a free Gmail account and do not want to sign up for one, you can use the library's Chromebooks via their "guest mode" setting.
+If you do not have a free Gmail account and do not want to sign up for one, you can use the library's Chromebooks via their Guest User setting.

 The library serves as administrator for these devices and ALL content and data is erased upon return.

 How can I check out a mobile device?

 To check out a tablet you must be at least 18 years old and have a current library card in good standing with up to date contact information (address, phone, email).

 Check out for 7 days (1 week) at a time.